Skip to content

 How VPNs Work

-When you connect to a VPN, your data is encrypted and sent through a secure tunnel to the VPN server.
-This process hides your IP address and makes your online activity unreadable to anyone trying to intercept it, including hackers, ISPs, or advertisers.
+When you connect, your data is encrypted and sent through a secure tunnel to the VPN server.
+This hides your IP address and makes your activity unreadable to anyone trying to intercept it, whether that’s a hacker, your ISP, or an advertiser.

 Key Features of VPNs